sybernix/lang-exchange-lk/docs/thesis.md

 *   If potential partner follows user: score +100
 *   For each common user followed by authenticated user and potential partner: score + 2
 *   For each common user who follows both authenticated user and potential partner: score + 2
+*   For each user followed by auth user who follows potential partner: score + 2
+*   For each user followed by potential partner who follows auth user: score + 2
+*   If auth user and potential partner are from the same city: score + 10
+*   If age of auth user and potential partner are within 5 years of each other: score + 10
+*   If age of auth user and potential partner are within 10 years of each other: score + 5
+*   For each post liked by both auth user and potential partner: score + 1
+*   For each post by auth user liked by potential partner: score + 3
+*   For each post by potential partner liked by auth user: score + 3
+*   For each post commented on by both auth user and potential partner: score + 1
+*   For each post by auth user commented on by potential partner: score + 5
+*   For each post by potential partner commented on by auth user: score + 5

 ### 3.2 Version Controlling